 Powell’s is the largest independent bookstore and a cornerstone of Portland.
 Any book lover needs to stop by.
 The hard part making this a free experience is having to resist buying more books.

 10. Urban Waterfall at Ira Keller Forecourt Fountain Park

 Gotta be honest.
-I didn’t think much of it, when I heard about the Ira Keller fountain, but it was really beautiful seeing it in person.
+I didn’t think much of it, when I heard about the Ira Keller fountain in downtown Portland, but it was really beautiful seeing it in person.

 11. Oregon Rail Heritage Center

 See the rich history of the locomotives and railroad industry in Oregon.
 You can get a guided tour of the big engines or even hop aboard the Oregon Pacific Railroad for a short trip.

 We’ve enjoyed getting to know whiskies the past couple of years, but have only done one distillery tour.
 We’re excited to check out the local ones and hopefully find a new go-to beverage.